javierbrea/eslint-plugin-boundaries/docs/rules/external.md

 * `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 * `default`: `allow` or `disallow`.
 If no one `rule` matches, the external dependency will be allowed or disallowed based on this value.
+* `message`: Custom message for the rule errors.
+Note that __the rule default message provides a lot of information about why the error was produced__, so you should define a custom message only if you are sure about what you are doing.
+Read ["error messages"](#error-messages) for further information.
 * `rules`: Rules to be processed in order to decide if the `import` statement has to be allowed or not.
   * `from`: `<element matchers>` If the file being analyzed matches with this, then the rule will be executed to know if it allows/disallows the `import`.
 If not, the rule is skipped.
   * `disallow`: `<external modules matchers>` If the element being imported matches with this, then the result of the rule will be "disallow", and the import will be notified as an `eslint` error (this value can be overwritten by a next rule returning "allow")
   * `allow`: `<external modules matchers>` If the element being imported matches with this, then the result of the rule will be "allow", and the import will not be notified as an `eslint` error (this value can be overwritten by a next rule returning "disallow")
+  * `message`: `<string>` Custom error message only for this rule.
+Read ["error messages"](#error-messages) for further info.

 ##### External modules matchers